 Before you go into hospital it’s good to think about how you’re going to manage at home afterwards.
 Is everything you need within easy reach?
 You may want to have someone stay with you for a while after your operation, to help out.
 And make sure you have someone to take you to the hospital and bring you home after your operation.
 Plan to be away from home for between two and five days.

-If you're having a general anaesthetic, you will be asked to follow fasting instructions.
+If you’re having a general anaesthetic, you’ll have been asked to follow fasting instructions.
 This means not eating or drinking, typically for about six hours beforehand.
 However, it’s important to follow your surgeon or anaesthetist’s advice.

 You may be asked to wear compression stockings to help prevent blood clots forming in the veins in your legs.
 You may need to have an injection of an anticlotting medicine called heparin as well as, or instead of, wearing compression stockings.

 Your surgeon will discuss with you what will happen before, during and after your procedure, and any pain you might have.
-This is your opportunity to understand what will happen.
-You can help yourself by preparing questions to ask about the risks, benefits and any alternatives to the procedure.
-This will help you to be informed, so you can give your consent for the procedure to go ahead.
-You may be asked to sign a consent form.
+This is your opportunity to ask questions so that you understand what will be happening.
+You don’t have to go ahead with the procedure if you decide you don’t want it.
+Once you understand the procedure and if you agree to have it, your doctor will ask you to sign a consent form.

 Your surgeon will usually only recommend that you have surgery if other treatments haven’t worked for you.
 These may include:

 Shoulder resurfacing is an alternative surgical option.
 Ask your surgeon to explain if this is an option for you.

 Shoulder replacement is carried out by an orthopaedic surgeon (a doctor who specialises in bone surgery).
 The procedure usually takes around two hours, depending on how complicated your surgery is.